harleylang/hydroxide-docker/README.md

 # Hydroxide Dockerfile

-This repository provides an example of how to setup a Dockerfile to run a protonmail email server with [hydroxide](https://github.com/emersion/hydroxide).
+This repository provides an example Dockerfile configuration for [hydroxide](https://github.com/emersion/hydroxide).

-Before submitting an issues, please see the [hydroxide](https://github.com/emersion/hydroxide) docs and [Protomail](https://protonmail.com/support/) support pages for hydroxide and Protonmail specific matters.
+Before submitting issues, please see the [hydroxide](https://github.com/emersion/hydroxide) docs and [Protomail](https://protonmail.com/support/) support pages for hydroxide and Protonmail specific matters.

 I offer no guarentees that this is a secure way to store and pass your hydroxide authentication information to other apps.
 It is one working example to get you started.
-If can improve the security of this setup, please send a pull request.
+If can improve the security of this example configuration, please send a pull request.

 ## Data Flow